- Industry Left Col

 One xerox copy

-One copy each of all document in Original
+One copy each of all documents in color scanned or in original

 |3||HUFs/ Trust/ Trusts/Associations/ Resident Bodies Corporates/ Commercial Banks/ Indian Financial Institutions/ Clearing Members||Certificate under section 197 of the Act||One xerox copy|